RadLuli/Ampersand/DEFS/__kitchen.md

 This is why their name stays at the right side of the Ampersand, like in "*The Origin of Species & Luli*"

-**Author** — tend to be the most sacrificed in interactive content, since their work can never be considered "closed", since they are forced to keep the content constantly updated — or worse, to promptly respond to doubts or requests from readers — which tends to lead them to abandon interactive resources or replace a single author by a team responsible for editorial content.
-Neither practice is healthy: the first discourages interaction, and the second makes the content lose authenticity.
+**Authors** — tend to be the ones who suffer most sacrificed in interactive content environments, since their work can never be considered *finished*.
+This leads authors to keep the content constantly updated (and to promptly answer readers' requests and doubts, something that usually happens in blog posts open to online comments).

+None of the options is convenient to authors, which leads them either to entirely abandon all interactive resources or, when using them, to replace a single author with an editorial content team.
+The first practice discourages interaction, while the second one makes the content lose its authenticity.

 In the OAF format, the author does what he has always done and manages to reach a conclusion of his work, which, once published, starts to receive contributions from users.
 It will be up to them, if they deem it to be appropriate, any update of data or context, as well as its expansion.
 The author may, at any time, participate in the construction of public maps — identified, like all other users — but their contributions may have a greater weight or a more central location in the mesh.
 Like in LinkedIn comments, where the post's author is always marked as such.

-<a name="11">11</a>
 ## 11 Code of conduct
 **TODO**: code of ethics